 Song of Solomon 3, a Troubled Night, the Coming of Solomon.

-Today we read the second chapter of Ephesians and the last four chapters of Ecclesiastes.
+Today we read the second chapter of the Apostle Paul’s letter to the Ephesians and the last four chapters of Ecclesiastes.

 Ecclesiastes 9.
 Death comes to all, and wisdom is better than folly.

 Ecclesiastes 10.
 Yes indeed, wisdom is better than folly.